 Staff Member Software Development Experience RMTS Experience Policy and Program Planning & Execution Experience LEA Relations and Training Experience MAC Claims & Medicaid Cost Settlement Calculation Experience

-Matthew Sorrentino ✓ ✓ ✓ ✓ ✓
+Matthew Sorrentino ✓ $\checkmark$ ✓ ✓ ✓

-Joseph Weber ✓ ✓ ✓ ✓ ✓
+Lauren Rodrigues √ $\checkmark$ ✓ ✓ ✓

-Peter Marshall ✓ ✓ ✓ ✓ ✓
+Peter Marshall ✓ ~ ✓ ✓ ✓

-Jonathan Fortier ✓ ✓ ✓

-James Waldinger ✓ ✓ ✓ ✓

-Lauren Rodrigues ✓ ✓ ✓ ✓ ✓

 Thomas Entrikin ✓

-Patsy Crawford ✓

 Arathi Prasad ✓

-Manita Bhat ✓
+Eric Call $\checkmark$ ~ ✓

+Jennifer Taylor $\checkmark$ ✓ ✓

-Anna Braet ✓ ✓
+James Waldinger $\checkmark$ ✓ ✓ ✓

-Eric Call ✓ ✓ ✓
+Stephen Peng ✓ $\checkmark$ ✓ ✓

-John Deighan ✓
+Marla Bowens ✓ ✓

-Patrick Fisher ✓
+Patrick Cassidy ✓ $\checkmark$ ✓ ✓

-David Glassbrenner ✓

-Ashley Licardo ✓

-Travis Thomas ✓
+Zachary Corradino ✓ ~ ✓

+Rachel Moran ✓ ~ ✓

+Katherine Titus $\checkmark$

-As a leading national vendor of SBHS programs and more importantly, as the incumbent, our staffing levels reflect what our prior experience has taught us - administrative claiming and cost settlement projects can require intense staffing needs for the initial development and operation of a successful school based health services program.
-Our team has been sufficiently staffed to perform the necessary services required by this RFP.
+As a leading national vendor of SBHS programs and more importantly, as the incumbent, our staffing levels reflect what our prior experience has taught us - administrative claiming and cost settlement projects can require intense staffing needs for the initial development and operation of a successful school-based health services program.
+Our existing team is sufficiently staffed to perform the necessary services required by this RFP.

-4.1.7.3 The Vendor shall provide a staffing organizational chart indicating the Vendor's key staff assignment and their role for each of the following: RMTS, Cost Reporting, Administrative Claiming, Training and Reporting.
-Key staff in leadership roles on the project, as well as those with subject matter expertise that are considered essential to the successful achievement of the project in this RFP.
+4.1.7.3 The Vendor shall provide, prior to the award, a staffing or organizational chart indicating the Vendor's key staff assignment and their role for each of the following: RMTS, Cost Reporting, Administrative Claiming, Training and Reporting and key staff in leadership roles on the project, as well as those with subject matter expertise that are considered essential to the successful achievement of the project in this RFP.